 It is also acceptable not to tell someone of your name if you believe that person will harm or harass you in some way — for example, if you are a victim of bullying or domestic violence.
 However, you cannot do this in a way so that you gain financially from that person, or to avoid an obligation you owe to that person, as you would then be committing fraud.

 No — there is no legal requirement to renew your passport if you change your name.
 Your passport will remain a valid document, and you can still travel with it.
 However, if you do decide to travel abroad with your passport (in your former name) then you should take care that all your travel documents (passport, visas, tickets, hotel bookings, etc.) are in the same name, otherwise you may be denied entry onto your aeroplane or through border control.

-Bear in mind though, that when you renew your passport, the IPS will “carry over” any remaining time left on it to your new passport, up to a maximum of 9 months.
+Bear in mind though, that when you renew your passport, HM Passport Office will “carry over” any remaining time left on it to your new passport, up to a maximum of 9 months.
 So for example, if you have one year left on your passport and you decide to renew it, your new passport will be valid for 10 years and 9 months.

 Yes — by law, you have to keep your driving licence up to date, and you must tell the DVLA about any change in your name or address.
 Failure to do so could leave you with a £ 1000 fine.

 Yes, sometimes you'll have to tell people about your former name.

 In general, if you deceive someone by hiding your former name, and you stand to gain something from them by doing so (or they may be damaged in some way), you may be committing fraud.

 There are three common cases when you must disclose your former name: